gencir94/Libpcap-specral-analysis/README.md

 The folder runtime contains the source codes relative the performance analysis.
 Compile using the Makefile inside each folder, remember to install the library FFTW3 http://www.fftw.org/ and enable the optimizations when you install it, using:
 ./configure  --enable-float --enable-openmp --enable-sse2 --enable-avx --enable-avx2 --enable-avx512 .
-Furthermore, you need to install the library Volk https://www.libvolk.org/, it is useful for the magnitude computation.
+Furthermore, you need to install the library Volk https://www.libvolk.org/, it is useful for speedup the magnitude computation.